Skip to content

 Quick Start#

-A. Using the V4L2 camera:
+Using the V4L2 Camera Generating Test Patterns

-./holohub run gst_video_recorder v4l2
+./holohub run gst_video_recorder v4l2 ./holohub run gst_video_recorder pattern

-These single-line commands will build and run the customized container for this application with all the dependencies installed (defined by Dockerfile), and then build and start the application using the default settings.
+These commands build and run the customized container for this application with all the dependencies installed (defined by Dockerfile), and then build and start the application using the default settings.
 The output video will be saved in the build directory as output.mp4.

 The install_deps.sh script installs: